 If you are like me, you certainly don't like to constantly change furnace and AC filters once a month, not only because you sometimes believe the furnace you are changing still has some useful life in it but also because of the recurrent purchase of furnaces.
 To prevent that frustration, buy a reusable or washable furnace.
 Note that you still need to change the filter, though, because your HVAC system is less efficient if you wait too long before changing your filter.

-For consumers, the widespread adoption of energy-efficiency measures at the state and federal levels has made utilities savings easier, instilling in the general public the important notions of cost reduction, energy sustainability, and a greener planet.
+For consumers, the widespread adoption of energy-efficiency measures at the state and federal levels has made saving on ultilities easier, instilling in the general public the important notions of cost reduction, energy sustainability, and a greener planet.
 To save money on utility bills, do things like painting your roof white, performing a periodic check, and matching up your bill with meter data.